LittleCodingFox/Flaming-Torch-Framework/README.md

 First, run either `generate.bat GENERATOR_NAME` or `generate.sh GENERATOR_NAME` to automatically setup the projects. `GENERATOR_NAME` is one of [the premake generators](https://premake.github.io/docs/Using-Premake).

 Then, you need to build, in order, `Dependencies`, `Development/Tools`, and optionally the project you want to use, like the one located at `Development/DefaultProject`.

-## Visual Studio

-For Visual Studio, conan generates a buildprops file.
-You need to add that buildprops